History of Coatbridge: 20th & 21st century

 By 1901, the percentage of Irish born people in Coatbridge had fallen to around 15%, but remained the highest of all the major towns in Scotland.

 By end of World War I only five ironworks were left in Coatbridge – Langloan, Calder, Carnbroe, Summerlee and Gartsherrie.
 Four of the ironworks were closed by the time of 1929.
 In 1934 there was a mass exodus to Corby, England when the Union Plant relocated.
 This had the effect of a hammer blow impact on the town's iron industry and ushered in the end of serious iron production.
 The decline of Clydeside shipbuilding in the 1950s meant the demand for iron finally collapsed.

 In the 1920s-1930s Coatbridge Town Council constructed new housing estates at Cliftonville, Cliftonhall, Rosehall, Barrowfield and Espieside.
 As late as 1936 however Coatbridge was the most overcrowded place in Scotland.
 After World War II Townhead, Kirkwood, Kirkshaws, Shawhead, Summerlee and Sikeside followed.
-The high rises which can seen on the present day Coatbridge skyline were constructed in this same period.
+The high rises which can be seen on the present day Coatbridge skyline were constructed in this same period.

 As recently as 1961 the birth rate in Coatbridge was a third higher than the Scottish average.

 Since the 1970s there have been various initiatives to attempt to regenerate Coatbridge.
 Urban Aid, European Union grants and most recently Social Inclusion Partnerships have attempted to breathe new life into Coatbridge.
 In the 1970s the Tannoy company relocated their headquarters to Coatbridge.